TsuPeiChiu/DNAbreathing/mlr_training/README.md

 ## Overview

-This directory contains the multiple linear regression (MLR) training pipeline to evaluate whether DNA breathing features (bubbles and flip) improves TF binding-affinity prediction beyond information encoded by 1mer sequence and DNA shape features.
+This directory contains the multiple linear regression (MLR) training pipeline to evaluate whether DNA breathing features (bubbles and flip) improve TF binding score prediction beyond information already encoded by 1mer sequence and DNA shape features.
 MLR models (10-fold cross-validation) are trained for each TF on HT-SELEX data using different combinations of feature sets (1mer, breathing, Deep DNAshape), and cross-validated R² values are compared across 38 TF datasets.